-From the perspective of CV, it is also inappropriate to consider it an estimator since each summand in CV should be viewed as a sample from different distributions due to the relevance of data indexes in non-I.I.D. scenarios.
+From the perspective of CV, it is also inappropriate to consider it an estimator since each summand in CV should be viewed as a sample from different distributions due to the relevance of data indexes in dependent cases.
 For example, if we compute LOOCV in a time series.
-Each $y_t$ is sampled from different conditional distribution $\pi_{T}(y_t|\boldsymbol{y}_{-t})$ and thus the average $\frac{1}{n} \sum_{t=1}^T \log \pi(y_t|\boldsymbol{y}_{-t})$ can not be considered as an estimator in general.
+Each $y_t$ is sampled from a different conditional distribution $\pi_{T}(y_t|\boldsymbol{y}_{-t})$ and thus the average $\frac{1}{n} \sum_{t=1}^T \log \pi(y_t|\boldsymbol{y}_{-t})$ cannot be considered as an estimator in general.
 Therefore, it is more reasonable to view CV as a predictive measurement rather than an estimator of an expectation.
-This perspective allows us to interpret the proposed automatic LGOCV as averaged predictive performance for similar prediction tasks created automatically by the model.
+This perspective allows us to interpret the proposed LGOCV as the averaged predictive performance for similar prediction tasks, created systematically by the model.

 While the proposal of \cite{merkle2019bayesian} for multilevel model demonstrates that marginal WAIC is akin to LOOCV, we note that conditional WAIC aligns with LGOCV, where a hierarchical level, such as a school, defines the groups.
 The h-block CV of \cite{burman1994cross} is a special case of LGOCV for a stationery model.
 LFOCV proposed by \cite{burkner2020approximate} is similar to LGOCV as shown in Section \ref{sec:verify}.
 The spatial buffering proposed by \cite{valavi2018blockcv} ensures that no test data is spatially next to any training data, and is a special case of LGOCV for model with only spatial effects.
 LGOCV this provides a framework where no training data is placed next to the test data in terms of the entire model, and not just specific components thereof.